attilammagyar/toys/llm-vs-dsp-programming/README.md

-I was curious whether popular [large language models](https://en.wikipedia.org/wiki/Large_language_model) can implement a simple audio effect in [Python](https://www.python.org/), and if yes, then how do they balance computational cost and audio quality, and how do their solutions compare to my handcrafted, no AI-aided version.
+I was curious whether popular [large language models](https://en.wikipedia.org/wiki/Large_language_model) can implement a simple audio effect in [Python](https://www.python.org/), and if yes, then how do they balance computational cost and audio quality, and how do their solutions compare to my handcrafted, non-AI-aided version.

 TL;DR: